mmarovich/war/readme.md

 How to play "War: The Card Game"
 	Each player takes half the deck and plays one card from the top of their deck.
 Whoever is highest wins both cards.
 In the event of a tie, two cards are wagered for the next round.
 First player to win the entire deck wins.

-This app was written using HTML, CSS, Javascript, Jquery, and AJAX.
+This app was written using HTML, CSS, Javascript, Jquery, and AJAX, and is also a very good example of CSS animations.
 The API used is here: [Deck of Cards](https://deckofcardsapi.com/).
-It is also a very good example of CSS animations.

 The API uses a virtual deck of cards, which can be manipulated through various paths and parameters.
 Every url generated in the javascript code has a "Deck ID" so that the API can keep track of which cards are being manipulated.